-Default: 0 (do not stop for out-of-sync conditions)
+Default: 0 (do not stop for out-of-sync conditions) Range of valid values: 0 or 1 (flag)

 SP\OPO\POSTER\DELAY

 This parameter controls the amount of time that the Post process delays before it posts records to the target instance.
 Normally, Post applies the changes immediately to minimize latency between the source and target systems, but you can delay posting for up to 5 days (7200 minutes).